J. K. Simmons: Film and television

 He appeared as Ralph Earnhardt, the father of race-car driver Dale Earnhardt, in 3: The Dale Earnhardt Story, and also made appearances as Will Pope, Assistant Chief of the LAPD, in the series The Closer.
 In the show Raising Hope, he plays Burt Chance's brother Bruce Chance.
 In a precursor to joining the Law & Order cast as Skoda, Simmons appeared in Homicide: Life on the Street, portraying a criminal in a Law & Order cross-over episode.
-Other roles include that of an army general in the television sitcom Arrested Development, and Dan the Barber in the surreal Nickelodeon series The Adventures of Pete & Pete in 1995.
+Other roles include an army general in the television sitcom Arrested Development, and Dan the Barber in the surreal Nickelodeon series The Adventures of Pete & Pete in 1995.

 He played B.R. in the film Thank You for Smoking (2005) and has been praised for his performance in Juno (2007) as "Mac" McGuff, the title character's father.
 Simmons played J. Jonah Jameson, editor-in-chief of the newspaper Daily Bugle, in all three of Sam Raimi's Spider-Man films, as well as in the expanded video game adaptation of Spider-Man 3.
 In 2008, he played a CIA superior in Burn After Reading and appeared in Postal as Candidate Welles.
 He also appeared in I Love You, Man as the father of Paul Rudd's character.

-Throughout 2011 to 2018, Simmons was a prime time voice actor for the Adult Swim stop-motion series Robot Chicken.
+Throughout 2011 to 2018, Simmons was a prime-time voice actor for the Adult Swim stop-motion series Robot Chicken.
 Simmons performed various voices for several characters over the last couple of years.
 For example, one of the characters that he played was Vernon Schillinger (in 2011) for a singular episode.
-In 2011 and 2014, he also made a surprise to fans as he voiced Master Chief for various scenes throughout two episodes.
+In 2011 and 2014, he also voiced Master Chief for various scenes throughout two episodes.
 Lastly in 2018, he voiced the widely known J. Jonah Jameson for an episode.

 Simmons starred in several films produced or directed by his friend Jason Reitman, including Thank You for Smoking, Juno, Up in the Air, and Jennifer's Body.
 In 2013, he had a small role as Mr. Jervis in Reitman's film Labor Day.
-He voices Tenzin, an Airbending master and the son of Aang and Katara, in the 2012 Nickelodeon series The Legend of Korra.
+He voices Tenzin, an Airbending master and the son of Aang and Katara, in the 2012 Nickelodeon series The Legend of Korra, the sequel series to the 2005 Nickelodeon series Avatar: The Last Airbender.
 He starred as blind lawyer "Mel Fisher" in Growing Up Fisher.
-From 2015 to 2016, he voiced the scientist Stanford Pines on the Disney XD cartoon series Gravity Falls.
+From 2015 to 2016, he voiced the scientist Stanford Pines on the Disney XD animated series Gravity Falls for the second season.